 Bologna is also famous for its delicatessen foods like Parmigiano-Reggiano and Mortadella.
 Don’t miss the opportunity to have a Piadina which is a folded or rolled sandwich with this inside.

 However, to have a memorable experience during your time in Bologna, you can learn how to cook delicious Italian meals.
 Why not take a cooking class and learn to cook like a local in a Bologna home?
 Click on the banner below for more details.

 I love food markets and it is here where I can feel the city, where I can see the locals and where I can discover new varieties of vegetables, meat or fruit.
 It is a great place to immerse yourself in a new culture with your eyes, nose, mouth and hands.

 There are several markets in the city.
 One of my favourites is the Mercato della Erbe.
 If you get up early, you will find locals doing their shopping with their small trolleys.
 The market itself is a great place to wander around to admire the glass and iron structure.
-In the evening, you can also enjoy a nice Aperitivo.
+In the evening, you can also enjoy a nice Aperitivo here.

 Other markets worth visiting are: Mercato Ritrovato, Mercarto del Novale or Mercato di Mezzo which is the oldest.

-11. Santo Stefano
+11. Discover the Santo Stefano Complex

 These interconnected churches are like a small village inside the city.
 All the areas are pedestrianised, so you don’t need to worry about the safety of your kids – they can run and have fun!
 Make sure you plan enough time to explore everything as there is plenty to see.

-12. Bologna with Kids
+12. Enjoy Bologna with Kids